 5. Use hot water at least once per week

-Pour an inch or two of water into the bottom of the sink and bring it to boil on the stove.
+Pour an inch or two of water into the bottom of the sink and bring it to a boil on the stove.
 Carefully pour the boiling water down the drain.
 This will help to clear out any debris that’s blocking the drain.
 If the water drains slowly, your pipes are probably completely blocked.

 Also, use baking soda and vinegar periodically to clean out your drains, but do not use them if you have garbage disposal because it will cause corrosion.
 You should also use an enzyme-based cleaner periodically if you want to keep your drains clear of buildup and running smoothly.